ENGSCI 211 : Mathematical Modelling 2

 Lectures will be available as recordings.
 Other learning activities including tutorials will not be available as recordings.

-The course will not include live online events.
+The course will not include live online events, but will involve material delivered online only via recordings.

-Attendance on campus is required for written tests and exam.
+Attendance on campus is required for written tests and exams.

 The activities for the course are scheduled as a standard weekly timetable.